KonradMamla/saucedemo/README.md

 # Login Test Scenario:

 ### 1. Login functionality
-\+ Verify that a user can successfully log in with valid credentials.
+\+ Verify that a user can successfully log in with valid credentials -> Should log in with valid credentials.

 \+ Verify that a user cannot log in with invalid credentials.

-Verify that appropriate error messages are displayed for invalid credentials.
+\+ Verify that appropriate error messages are displayed for invalid credentials.

-Verify that a user can log out successfully.
+\+ Verify that a user can log out successfully.

-Verify that a user is redirected to the login page when logging out.
+\+ Verify that a user is redirected to the login page when logging out.

+\+ Verivy that a user is log out automatically after a period of inactivity.

+\+ Verify that login form has correct validation.

 ### 2. Product:
 Verify that all products are displayed correctly on the home page.